brainvisa/brainvisa-cmake/doc/sphinx/documenting.rst

 Sphinx sources
 --------------

-Sphinx sources should be located in a directory from the sources tree.
+Sphinx sources should be located in a subdirectory of the project sources tree.
 The directory should contain the ``conf.py`` file expected by sphinx.

 For new developers, in a few words, Sphinx sources are text files using a markup language, `ReStructuredText <http://docutils.sourceforge.net/rst.html>`_ which is fairly simple and mostly human readable.